 Cain further added:

 “The location of the deposition of dust particles in the lungs will depend on the particle size, with nano-particles penetrating deep into the lungs,” Cain said.
 “The moon’s lower gravity will have a significant impact on where the nano-particles are deposited and the subsequent exposure health effects.
 The improved insights into human physiology and medicine, in particular respiration in a low-gravity environment, will have potential benefits on Earth — for example, for developing new means to deliver medicines and for developing new treatments”.

 According to Cain, the experiments on lunar dust may help us to carry out various treatments of skin damage.
 He said:

 “The investigation of skin cellular changes, due to dust damage in a low-gravity environment, will be invaluable for the cosmetic industry in the development of terrestrial applications to treat skin conditions”.

 According to him, if the astronauts commence further explorations on the lunar surface, it may affect them in different ways, including their skin.
 Even the human race settles down there in the future, they may need some kind of protection to avoid the harsh lunar conditions.

-In this case, the development and application of “exposome screening” can come handy.
+In this case, developing and applying “exposome screening” can come in handy.
 Cain explained that people with necessary genetic makeup to resist radiation and the long-term impacts of micro-gravity will be at a major advantage for journeying to the moon.